-Active Coconut Tree Divemaster Interns
+Coconut Tree Divemaster Internship Program

-Tying of the boat is one of the divemaster interns duty when the boat comes back from the dives, be sure to learn your clove hitches and other knots!!
+When the boat comes back from the dives, be sure to learn your clove hitches and other knots!!

 THE FIRST WEEK AS A DMT (DIVEMASTER INTERN)

 Over the next couple of days you will be shown how all the routines work.
-How to help a costumer, what to check in the mornings, how to fill the tanks, how to use the compressors, load and unload the boat, and of course the dive schedule.
-It only takes you a few days to get into it, and to change your feeling from “I have no idea what I am doing” and “I am just in the way” to “I am actually being useful right now.”
+How to help a customer, what to check in the mornings, how to fill the tanks, how to use the compressors, load and unload the boat and of course the dive schedule.
+It only takes you a few days to get into it and to change your feeling from “I have no idea what I am doing” and “I am just in the way” to “I am actually being useful right now.”
 I have now been here for one and a half weeks and already I am doing the routines like everybody else.
-Of course there are still plenty of things I still have to learn – such as tying the knots for the boat, but that will hopefully also be pretty easy in a couple of weeks.
+Of course, there are still plenty of things I still have to learn – such as tying the knots for the boat, but that will hopefully also be pretty easy in a couple of weeks.

-I think the first week is the most horrible and the most intense.
-You arrive in a new country (and in my case, really far away from home) and everything is new for you.
-You are unused to the hard work (carry and lift tanks).
-You are unused to the sun and get sunburned.
-You are unused to the mosquitos and sandflies.
-You are stressed over all the new tasks that you just learned and all the things that has to be completed before you can go and do the easy part – dive.
+“I think the first week is the most intense.
+I arrive in a new country (and in my case, really far away from home) and everything is new.
+It’s hard work learning the dive shop routine.
+A lot of heavy lifting of tanks and adjusting to working in the tropical heat.
+The mosquitos and sandflies love fresh blood so you need to always use some sort of bug spray.
+I stressed over all the new tasks that you just learned and all the things that has to be completed before you can go and do the easy part – dive.
 The first week is a really intense on your body.
-But it gets easier once you start to get used to everything, and it will probably be even easier in the future.
+It gets easier once you start to get used to everything.
+Every day got easier and easier and I improved so much on my skills.

 Thanks Henrik for some insight on the DM program, its a busy program and organized in a way that super exceeds all other DM programs on the island.
 Plus we have the most fun!!!!